Skip to content

 Info

-Triggering runs with custom runtime config is especially useful when last-mile configuration is needed, for example oftentimes when triggering Ansible runs with custom variables and parameters.
+Triggering runs with custom runtime config is especially useful when last-mile configuration is needed.

 Triggering from Git events»